 The manuscripts should not be published and should not be in the process of publication in elsewhere.
 The submitted manuscripts for WJET would be blind-reviewed.

-World Journal on Educational Technology (WJET) is an academic journal which is sponsored by Near East University and Cyprus Educational Sciences Association.
+World Journal on Educational Technology: Current Issues (WJET) is an academic journal which is sponsored by Kafkas University and Cyprus Educational Sciences Association.